nadirabbasitu/Pec-Student-Manual-Codes/README.md

 1. run command <b> python3 final_files_to_docx.py</b>

 ## Send Email With Attachment to Multiple Receipents
-1. Paste the code in App Script file
+1. Paste the code in App Script file in google sheet